microsoft/maro/docs/source/key_components/geographic_visualization.rst

 How to Use?
 -----------

-Env-geographic has 3 parts: front-end, back-end and experiment database.
-To start this tool, user need to start the database and service in order.
-The experimental data would send to database automatically.
+Env-geographic has 3 parts: front-end, back-end and database.
+Users need 2 steps to start this tool:

+1. Start the database and choose an experiment to be displayed.
+2. Start the front-end and back-end service with specified experiment name.

 Start database
 ~~~~~~~~~~~~~~